Spill Kits 101

 Types of Spill Kits

-It won’t likely be a surprise to learn that different types of spills should be addressed using different types of spill kits (which you can find here).
+It won’t likely be a surprise to learn that different types of spills should be addressed using different types of spill kits.
 If you attempt to clean up a spill with the wrong products, it could cause a chemical reaction or it might just be ineffective.
 There are three main categories of spill kits on the market.
 Depending on what spill risks you have in your facility, you will want to choose one or more to meet your needs.

 - Universal Spill Kits – Universal spill kits are generally made to clean up most types of spills including water and hydrocarbons.
 Unless it is otherwise specified on the product that was spilled, universal spill kits are likely the best option.